General / Genetic Requests

 There are two different types of request that can be made:

 Requests are now more complex, clinicians and their managers are requesting the registry to facilitate analysis of patient outcome by clinician or clinician group, with many requiring additional analysis from biostatisticians.
+Requests which are received by the Cancer Registry will be reviewed by our Research Advisory Group, download an up-to-date list of the members here.

 Data release forms for general requests are available from the Registry by contacting the Office Administrator via email.